ifurusato/pimaster2ardslave/README.md

 master; there is no synchronisation.

+## Status

+At the time of this writing this project is less than a week old and it is not yet entirely functional (communication works but the master-slave "API" is not yet finished).
+It's being exposed publicly so that those interested can follow its progress.
+When things begin to work we'll update this status section.

 ## Installation

 The Raspberry Pi will require support for Python 3 and pip3.
 Additionally, you